benfen/kapture/README.md

 - Increase the CPU and Memory parameters for Kafka
 - Change the memory foot print or scaling factor of Redis
 - Add a different load generator container than BigPetStore

-## Scaling

-Right now, both Kafka and the load generator can be scaled up.
-To scale up Kafka: `kubectl scale --replicas=<REPLICA_COUNT> -f kafka.yml`

-To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f load-gen.yml`

 # Test data